Animals by Barry

 Pieces have appeared at the Simie Maryles Gallery, Geary Gallery, Rockwell Gallery, Southport Gallery, River Road Gallery, Easton Arts Council, Kent Art Association, Westport Art Center, Federal Duck Stamp Competition.
 A fashion line of products and even jigsaw puzzles have been made from his paintings.

 The pinnacle pieces in Barry’s collection are his peacock paintings.
+He is currently painting an highly detailed series of Rare Peacock Varieties.
 Each requires precise planning to build the painting in many layers.
 Real peacocks have metallic feathers that shimmer and flash with every movement.
 Barry currently creates his own custom metallic colors to duplicate this.
 Metallic paints cannot be accurately photographed, so they are more impressive in person than on this website.
 Painting each peacock typically takes about 200 hours and any collection of Barry’s best work should include one.

 Barry’s bird paintings have always been popular.